Shivamt-cloud/hisabkitab-pro/README.md

-# HisabKitab Pro - Inventory Management System
+# HisabKitab-Pro - Inventory Management System

 A comprehensive inventory management system for purchase and sales that works as a web application.
 Built with React, TypeScript, and IndexedDB for offline-first functionality.